How to import markers into locator maps

 You can import point, area, and line markers to Datawrapper locator maps.
 This article explains the requirements for those files, and how to import them.

-Prerequisites for files
+3. Prerequisites for point markers

 You can successfully import a file into a Datawrapper locator map if it: